1965 Factory A/FX Hemi

 * Roger Lindamood, Color Me Gone

 The bare bodies were constructed at Chrysler's Los Angeles assembly plant, and shipped to an outside vendor for acid dripping.
 This process allowed the body weight to be reduced by 200 pounds.
-The A/FX mods were pretty extensive, so they could not be done on the regular assembly line.
-The bodies were then shipped to Amblewagon -- a Troy, MI contractor specializing in ambulance conversions.
+The A/FX modifications were pretty extensive,

-Obviously the forward relocation of the front and rear axles caused considerable sheetmetal work (unibody construction).
+a Troy, Michigan contractor specializing in ambulance conversions.
+Obviously the forward relocation of the front and rear axles caused considerable sheet metal work (uni-body construction).

-The front wheels were moved forward by installing special lower subframe rails and sectioning the inner fender panels.
 The upper control arm pivot and shock mount were moved 10" forward.
-A lightweight stainless steel K-member also bolts on the new frame rails 10" farther forward.
+A lightweight stainless steel K-member also bolts on

+the new frame rails 10" farther forward.
 The steering linkage was extended and longer torsion bars installed to compensate for the relocation.

-To move the rear axle forward, the floorpan was sectioned and a 15" section removed.
-The floorpan "kick pan" was moved forward to the area formerly housing the rear seat.
-The quarter panels were sectioned and the stock wheel openings moved forward.
+To move the rear axle forward, the floor pan was sectioned and a 15" section removed.
+The floor pan "kick pan" was moved forward to the area formerly housing the rear seat.
+The quarter panels were sectioned and the stock wheel

+Sheet metal filler panels were added to the sectioned areas and everything was welded back together.
+A cross braced four point roll bar was installed for chassis stiffening.
 Finally, fiberglass doors on lightweight hinges were added to the already light body.
-A fiberglass deck lid with an OEM latch and fiberglass hood with a slightly taller version of the A990 tyep scoop were installed.
-The fixed windows were thin Chemcor Plexiglas.
+A fiberglass deck lid with an OEM latch and fiberglass hood with a slightly taller version of the A990 type scoop were installed.
+The fixed windows were thin "Chemcor Plexiglas".
 The front bumper was also fiberglass, with molded in mounting brackets.
-The rear bumper remained steel to maintain rear end weight.

 Inside the car was the roll cage, a fiberglass dashboard replica, lightweight Bostrom bucket seats on aluminum mounts and carpeting.
 The radio, heater, arm rests, sun visors, dome light, rear seat, carpet padding and sound deadeners were all removed.

-Weight distro was excellent, with 56% on the rear.
+The cars weighed 2800 pounds when delivered.
+Weight distribution was excellent, with 56% on the rear.

 The power for these A/FX cars was the same engine as the 1965 A990 Super Stockers (the A990 426 Hemi).
-Actually, an actual A990 S/S car was cannibalized for the engine, driveline and interior for each A/FX car.
+An actual A990 S/S car was cannibalized for the engine, drive line and interior for each A/FX car.
 The A990 426 Hemi cranked out over 500 horsepower.
+During the 1965 season, Chrysler engineered a fuel injection system using Hillborn injection with reworked mid-range and high-speed circuits.
+The Injector stacks varied depending on the transmission type.
+13-1/4" stacks on Torque Flite cars and 7-1/4" stacks on 4-speed cars.
+Performance was increased with this system over the dual Holley carbs.

-1966 brought on total madness as these cars were changing rapidly with all sorts of chassis, suspension and motor changes and some cars could not be classed, so a new "MATCH BASH" class was created for these new FUNNY CARS !
-The rest is Drag Racing history !!!
+1966 brought on total madness as these cars were changing rapidly with all sorts of chassis, suspension and motor changes and some cars could not be classed, so a new "MATCH BASH" class was created for these new "FUNNY CARS" and the rest is Drag Racing history !